Mistake #3 is frustrating

 “Productize” your services so that the customer finds it easy to make a choice.
 And easier it becomes to open up their wallets.

-Customers love choosing a product because they can visualise using the product.
-Services scare them because it’s a promise, that can go eitherways.
+Customers love choosing a product because they can visualize using the product.
+Services scare them because it’s a promise, that can go either ways.

-# You may have 3 flavours in the middle of the funnel based on the nature of your business.
+# You may have 3 flavors in the middle of the funnel based on the nature of your business.

 # Finally the most expensive offering in your funnel, it could be a consulting session talking to you or your expert team member.